pcgroup/engage-vagrant/README.md

   Vagrant will automatically clone the project repo to ./src on first up.

-4. Add this line to your hosts file to allow local.engageny.org to point to 1.2.3.4
+4. Add this line to your hosts file to allow local.engage to point to 1.2.3.4

   This Vagrantfile uses a local private network using the 1.2.3.4 IP address.

   ````
   # MacOS/Linux: /etc/hosts
   # Windows: C:\Windows\System32\drivers\etc\hosts
-  1.2.3.4       local.engageny.org
+  1.2.3.4       local.engage
   ````

 5. Copy the database from another server.
 It is faster and more reliable to do this from within the vagrant box.